 This policy addresses the administration of University agreements, such as Contracts and Memoranda of Understanding (MOUs).
-The University is committed to ensuring that agreements are entered into by appropriately delegated officers following due consideration of risks, benefits, other relevant requirements and accountabilities, and alignment with the University’s strategic aims.
+The University is committed to ensuring that agreements are entered into by appropriately delegated officers following due consideration of risks, benefits, compatibility with statutory obligations and, other relevant requirements and accountabilities, and alignment with the University’s strategic aims.
 This policy deals with both legally binding Contracts and Deeds, and with Memoranda of Understanding which are formal or strategic agreements but do not bind the University in a strict legal sense.

 2. Policy scope and application

 2.1 This policy applies to all staff and members of University decision-making or advisory bodies, including the University Council and its Committees.